 Having a Poor Diet

 By having a diet high in junk food, you won’t be incorporating enough nutrients into your body to fuel your immune system.
-This therefore makes it less capable of fighting against infection.
+This makes it much less capable of fighting off bad bacteria and infectious organisms, making infection much more likely.

 There are many things you can do to improve your diet but I think in this situation, the best thing to do is get your five-a-day.
 This will make sure your body is getting the nutrients it needs to keep your immune system as strong as possible.